Nonlocality of Observables in Quasi-Hermitian Quantum Theory: Outlook

 The discrepancy between the algebra of local operators and the algebra of physical observables stems from the distinction between the physical inner product, $\braket{\cdot|\cdot}_\eta$, and the inner product given by a tensor product structure.
 The author suggests that assuming these two inner products are the same is an unnecessarily restrictive assumption of quantum theory, and exploration of interesting nonlocal phenomena will follow from breaking this assumption.
 Quasi-Hermitian descriptions assist this process in cases where an understanding of the local degrees of freedom precedes an understanding of the dynamics.
 Reversing the roles of the Hamiltonian and locality suggests a procedure for starting with a physical inner product, and from there defining the tensor product structure and local degrees of freedom.
 In this sense, spacetime emerges from the fundamental degrees of freedom associated with $\braket{\cdot|\cdot}_\eta$.
 When the additional constraint that the Hamiltonian is local in the emergent degrees of freedom is applied, the choice of a tensor product structure is generically unique \cite{LocalFromSpec}.
 In addition to the aforementioned application of our interpretation of quasi-Hermitian theory to the emergence of spacetime and generalizing local quantum theory, we mention several natural extrapolations of the results and strategy of this work below:

-\begin{enumerate} \item A generalization of \cref{quasilocal_theorem} relating to the existence criteria of extensively local observables. \\ \item A discussion of local observables in non-Hermitian QFTs.
+\begin{enumerate} \item A generalization of \cref{quasilocal_theorem} relating to the existence criteria of extensively local observables. \item A discussion of local observables in non-Hermitian quantum field theories.
 Is it possible to find a theory with observables nonlocal in time with quasi-Hermiticity?
-This would bring this formalism one step closer to a bridge with quantum gravity.\\ \item A strategy for proving whether there exists a metric associated to a Hamiltonian which is compatible with local observables.
-Such a strategy may not apparent from the tensor product structure of $H$ alone, as $H_{\mathcal{PT}}$ is an example of a Hamiltonian with Schmidt numbers not identical with its metric. \\ \item Since quasi-Hermitian theories often emerge through renormalization schemes \cite{LeeModel, LeeModelPT, quantumRG, blochFeschbach}, it would be interesting to see how nonlocality emerges through an appropriate renormalization procedure. \\ \item What can be said about the locality properties of observables for a Hamiltonian which is not local in the sense of \cref{local Ham}, but is rather $k$-local for some $k>2$ \cite{LocalFromSpec}? \\ \item A discussion of the local observable algebras in the case where the metric is time-dependent.
+This would bring this formalism one step closer to a bridge with quantum gravity. \item A strategy for proving whether there exists a metric associated to a Hamiltonian which is compatible with local observables.
+Such a strategy may not apparent from the tensor product structure of $H$ alone, as $H_{\mathcal{PT}}$ is an example of a Hamiltonian with Schmidt numbers not identical with its metric. \item Since quasi-Hermitian theories often emerge through renormalization schemes \cite{LeeModel,LeeModelPT,quantumRG,blochFeschbach, Feshbach1962,Feshbach1958,Siegert1939}, it would be interesting to see how nonlocality emerges through an appropriate renormalization procedure. \item What can be said about the local observable algebras associated to a Hamiltonian which is not local in the sense of \cref{local Ham}, but is rather $k$-local for some $k>2$ \cite{LocalFromSpec}? \item A discussion of the local observable algebras in the case where the metric is time-dependent.
 In this case, for unitarity, the generator of time-evolution is no longer an observable, but satisfies